Extending quantum detailed balance through optimal transport: Wasserstein distances

 The outlines of the arguments in this section are similar to those papers, but need to be adapted.
 The arguments in the next section, studying aspects of Wasserstein distances relevant to the properties and structure of systems, move further afield, however.
 We use the notation and conventions from Section \ref{AfdBasKon}, though the definition of a system will be extended and refined.

 In Section \ref{AfdBasKon} we only considered a simple case of the systems we are interested in.
 We now give a more abstract definition of systems, including the ``coordinates'' from Subsection \ref{OndAfdW}, and allowing more general cases than just discrete time.
 We assume the minimum structure which still allows us to define Wasserstein distances from one system to another.
 In particular, we do not require semigroup properties for dynamics, which allows for non-Markovian systems.
-The definition is taken from \cite[Section 3]{D2}, though rewritten in terms of positive dynamics instead of just complete positive dynamics, for the reasons mentioned in Subsection \ref{OndAfdDef}, which become relevant in the next section.
+The definition is taken from \cite[Section 3]{D2}, though generalized to positive dynamics instead of just completely positive dynamics, for the reasons mentioned in Subsection \ref{OndAfdDef}, which become relevant in the next section.

 \begin{definition} A \emph{system} is given by $\mathbf{A}=\left( A,\alpha ,\mu,k\right) $, where $\mu\in\mathfrak{F}(A)$ and $k=(k_{1},...,k_{d})$ with $k_{1},...,k_{d}\in A$ for some $d\in\{1,2,3,...\}$, while $\alpha$ consists of the following: Let $\Upsilon$ be any set.
 To each $\upsilon\in\Upsilon$ corresponds a set $Z_{\upsilon}$ and \emph{generalized dynamics} $\alpha_{\upsilon}$ on $A$, which is given by a u.p. map